5 Easy and Delicious Indian Gravies

 - Palak Gravy

 It is well known that you can make palak paneer using this gravy.
 But you can try new things with this gravy.
-For a start you can add boiled chana to it to make chana palak.
+For a start, you can add boiled chana to it to make chana palak.
 You can also pour this gravy on cooked mutton or chicken.
 What you get is Mutton Palak, which is a great recipe.

 - Goan Gravy

-What’s great about the goan curry is that coconut milk can be added to it.
+What’s great about the Goan curry is that coconut milk can be added to it.
 This gives this curry a wonderful coconut taste.
 There are other variants of this curry like the red and green versions.
 The red version of this curry is used in popular dishes like Goan Fish Curry or Goan Prawn Curry.
 You can also add egg in place if Fish or try adding Okra (Lady-finger) to the gravy.

 Hyderabadi cuisine is incomplete without Salan.
 Different kinds of Salan are prepared frequently and are eaten with steamed rice.
-One of the famous dish is Mirch ka Salan but it is difficult to take out the seeds of chilies.
+One of the famous dishes is Mirch ka Salan but it is difficult to take out the seeds of chilies.
 Sometimes, Hyderabadis replace chilies with small fried brinjals, thus giving you delicious Bagara Baingan.
 You can also add eggs, to get Ande ka Salan.
 You can also add fried okra or chicken in place of eggs.